Mourners pay respects to Barbara Bush at public viewing

-HOUSTON, Texas --Thousands of mourners paid their respects to former first lady Barbara Bush on Friday night.
+HOUSTON, Texas --Thousands of mourners paid their respects to former first lady Barbara Bush on Friday.

 George H.W.
 Bush was on hand for a time to personally greet the mourners.
 His daughter standing behind him, George H.W.
 Bush sat at the front of the cavernous sanctuary of St. Martin's Episcopal Church.
 He gazed up at the rose-draped casket holding his wife of 73 years.